rainrisa/telegraf-file-sharing/README.md

 - Broadcast messages with stats
 - Share any kind of messages
-- You are free to set as many force channels and groups as you want
+- You are free to set as many force sub channels and groups as you want
+- Custom force sub urls without requiring the bot to join the specified channels/groups
 - Support db (MongoDB) and no db (in memory), just in case you want to quickly share some files without the need of database
 - Multiple admins
 - Have short urls, for example: `https://t.me/your_bot?start=2781253471`